 Nebraskans agree that government officials need to reject this proposal for what it is: a prison that will burden our kids with debt by throwing money into a broken system.
-We ask state leaders to listen to their constituents and vote in favor of smart justice reforms, not another prison.
+State leaders should vote in favor of smart justice reforms, not another prison.

 Jump to section: